AndreGraca3/trello-clone/docs/REPORT.md

 #### App Features

 ##### Search Feature
-The App Search Feature is a search bar that allows users to search for boards and lists by name and number of lists. <br>
+The App Search Feature is a search bar that allows users to search for boards by name and/or number of lists. <br>
 This implementation that we have developed features a dropdown which displays the possible options of the filters to be applied to the search. <br>